The deadlines for all 2020 calls have now passed. For 2021 dates, please check the individual opportunities listed below.

 Opportunities available to Imperial staff:

-The attachments programme is designed to allow college staff to do collaborative research together with staff at the Crick - and Crick researchers can, similarly, make use of the cutting-edge facilities and world-class research environment Imperial has to offer.
+The attachments programme is designed to allow college staff to undertake collaborative research together with staff at the Crick.
+This programme also allows for Crick researchers to make use of the cutting-edge facilities and world-class research environment Imperial has to offer.

 Group Leader Recruitment